dudeperf3ct/dudeperf3ct.github.io/_posts/2019-06-01-Kyrptonite-for-humans.md

 The automatic tendency of humans to reciprocate both favors and disfavors, has long been noticed as it is in apes, monkeys, dogs and many less cognitively gifted animals.
 We see extreme power of tendency to reciprocate disfavors in some wars, wherein it increases hatred to a level causing very brutal conduct.
 For long stretches in many wars, no prisoners were taken; the only acceptable enemy is a dead one.
 And sometimes that was not enough, as in the case of Genghis Khan, who was not satisfied with corpses.
 He insisted on their being hacked to pieces.

-And the very best part of human life probably lies in relationships of affection wherein parties are more interested in pleasing tha being pleased -a not uncommon outcome in display to reciprocate favor tendency.
+And the very best part of human life probably lies in relationships of affection wherein parties are more interested in pleasing tha being pleased -- a not uncommon outcome in display to reciprocate favor tendency.

 ### Regression to the mean